For many people, their email inbox is the wild west. Thousands of emails from hundreds of brands compete for their eyes.

 Live chat is quickly moving from a nice-to-have feature to a must-have.

-Installing live chatbots for customer service can help customers find the information they need immediately, while reducing the resources brands spend otherwise.
+Installing live chats or chatbots for customer service can help customers find the information they need immediately, while reducing the resources brands spend otherwise.

 HouseCallPro, a SaaS company for home service companies, uses their live chat feature to answer questions about their software offerings, like scheduling plumbing visits.